manguinm/dataiku-challenge/README.md

 #### Summary of the results

-Results on the adults dataset
+- we achieve 100% accuracy in flagging people under < 15 in the < 50k category.

-* N.B : we achieve 100% accuracy in flagging people under < 15 in the < 50k category.*
+- Results on the adults dataset

 | Classifier | Logistic Regression | Decision Tree | Random Forest
 --- | --- | --- | ---